-This standard requires the learner to complete the following three tasks, with guidance:
+This standard requires the learner to complete the following three tasks, with consultation:

-- 1. Plan an investigation on an aspect of Pacific change and development. - 2.
+- 1. Plan an investigation on the basis of a hypothesis on an aspect of Pacific change and development. - 2.
 Collect and record information according to the plan. - 3.
-Draw a conclusion based on the information collected.
+Draw a conclusion based on the information collected which either refutes or validates the hypothesis, including relevant supporting reasons and a justification.